When designing a test or exam

 Even minor changes, such as changing the order of questions or altering numerical values, will make a difference.
 Use a question bank to find more questions to make this task easier, but do not rely on these as many questions from these banks may be available to students through contract cheating providers.

-If you need help in creating multiple-choice test questions, you can find some useful tips originally published in Path to Pedagogy, 22(3).
+If you need help in creating multiple-choice test questions, you can find resources on the creating multiple choice questions page

 Where possible, use long answer or essay format